MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

+# Use the PC authoring application to create a guide using Dynamics 365 Guides

 ## Install, open, and sign in to the PC application
 Ready to get started with Guides authoring?
 Use these instructions to install the app (if it’s not already installed) and to sign in.